mattermost/docs/source/deployment/ldap-group-sync.rst

 How do I manage a team or private channel membership with synchronized groups?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You can do so by setting the team or channel management to synced groups instead defaulting a group to a team or channel.
-See `this documentation <https://docs.mattermost.com/deployment/ldap-group-constrained-team-channel.html>`_.to learn more
+See `this documentation <https://docs.mattermost.com/deployment/ldap-group-constrained-team-channel.html>`_ to learn more